Give the gift of daffodils this spring!

-We have a whole border in our garden filled with daffodils - they are so easy to grow and just seem to multiply each year - although after a few years, they may need digging up and the bulbs separating, they are very low maintenance most of the time.
+We have a whole border in our garden filled with daffodils .
+They are easy to grow and just seem to multiply each year.
+Although after a few years, they may need digging up and the bulbs separating, they are very low maintenance most of the time.

 To make the vase you will need the following: